jennapederson/automating-cicd-on-aws-with-github-actions/content/07_check_build_results/_index.md

 After the CodeBuild build runs, then it reports the successful or unsuccessful status to GitHub.

-TBD IMAGE - GitHub failure

-Because our GitHub workflow detected the status of the commit to be a failure, the workflow did not proceed past the “Check commit status” step.

-TBD IMAGE - failed job on GitHub
+TBD IMAGE - GitHub success

+But what happens if our build is failing?
+Let's see how to fix it in the next step!